 The most powerful teacher we have seen lately is Brene Brown.
 She set out to study connection and love and found these are what give our lives purpose and meaning, but kept hearing about heartbreak and disconnection.
 The research clearly illuminated what it is to be human, in all its joy and misery, and really worth a look.
 Here is a post, here access to her viral videos, and here a link to her books.

 Another of our favorite teachers is Dr. Dean Ornish.
 According to Dr. Ornish stress has been shown to cause as much as 90% of chronic diseases such as heart attacks and strokes, and reducing stress can also reduce arthritis, Alzheimer's, and insomnia.
 For more on his program of stressing less and loving more please see the post on Dr. Ornish's book "Undo It".
 He also has been an expert on eating well for many years and as such has an excellent video "Healing Through Diet".
 For a written summary click here.

 A practice we find very powerful and useful is Eckhart Tolles' work on The Power of Now.
 It takes Buddhism, psychology, A Course in Miracles, and other paths and melds them into a seemingly new way of thinking, feeling, and living.
 This one is really worth a good look, and the books well worth reading over and over.
 For his books click here, videos here, and his website here.
 You may also enjoy a written synopsis of his DVD Awakening in the Now.

 Joseph Campbell's work on the mythic archetypes of personality gives great depth and meaning to how we process and live out our lives.
-This helps us understand Who We Are.
 Campbell also inspires us to take a Hero's Journey to find wisdom and healing for our selves and others.
 There are videos here, and books here.
 Lastly, notes from a short video on his hugely popular, entertaining, and informative book and video series The Power of the Myth here.
 The video series hosted by Bill Moyers is six hours long but worth every minute.
 Start the first segment on YouTube here.